tfayyaz/llm-style-guides/README.md

 For example FastHTML supports different ways of developing apps including `app = FastHTML()` vs `app,rt = fast_app()` vs `app = FastHTML(); rt = app.route`.

-This style guide explains the difference and can then help LLMs to convert examples to my preferred style.
+The style guide aims to explain the difference and therefore can help human readers and LLMs to convert examples to my preferred coding style.

 # FastHTML Style Guide